Syracuse Maps as Non-singular Power-Bounded Transformations and Their Inverse Maps: Ergodic Characterization of the General Syracuse Map

 \subsection{Extending the Hopf Decomposition:}

 While it is not completely necessary to use the Hopf Decomposition for the primary result of the next section, it is helpful in providing motivation.
-Colloquially, the Hopf decomposition provides that, in a non-singular system, the ambient space may be separated into sets conservative and dissipative with respect to the map \cite{Krengel}.
+Colloquially, the Hopf decomposition provides that, in a non-singular system, the ambient space may be separated into sets conservative and dissipative with respect to the map (for a full proof and rigorous statement, see \cite{Krengel}).
 In the case of the Collatz system, any unbounded trajectory must be in the dissipative part, while any cycle must be in the conservative part.
 In fact, this may be sharpened further, and an extended version of this decomposition is given in \cite{Assanipre} for the Collatz map.
 It may also be expanded to more general maps on the natural numbers.

 \begin{thm} Consider a non-singular dynamical system $(\mathbb{N}, 2^{\mathbb{N}}, V, \nu)$.
 There exists a partition of $\mathbb{N}$ into sets $C, D_1, D_2$ such that: \begin{enumerate} \item{The restriction of $V$ to $C$ is conservative.
 The set $C$ is $V$-absorbing, and is the at-most-countable union of cycles $C_i$.} \item{The set $D_1$ is equal to $\bigcup_{k=1}^{\infty}V^{-k}(C) \backslash C$.} \item{The set $D_2$ is the complement of $C \cup D_1$ in $\mathbb{N}$, $V^{-1}(D_2) = D_2$.} \item{Any and all unbounded trajectories of $V$ lie in $D_2$} \end{enumerate} \end{thm}